riasdi/Github-Actions-Project/README.md

 ```

-store Dockerhub username and password in secrets
+sStore Dockerhub username and password in secrets

-lets again create a instance for EKS cluster
+let's again create a instance for EKS cluster

 Install AWS cli
 ```cli